ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_mailed_bldg %}
 Mailed assessed value of building from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

+## mailed_class
+{% docs shared_column_mailed_class %}
+Stage-level property type and/or use at the time of CCAO mailing.

+Designates the property type, such as vacant, residential, multi-family, agricultural, commercial or industrial.
+The classification determines the percentage of fair cash value at which a property is assessed for taxing purposes.
+See `ccao.class_dict` for more information
+{% enddocs %}

 ## mailed_land